 - Pruning: Remove damaged leaves, or thin out overgrown stems to give more light exposure and airflow.

 - Planting: This one is best planted in the spring (after the danger of frost from the winter has passed).

-- Propagating: Elephant ears are great for propagating from cuttings or seeds – grows best when planted where they’ll get plenty of light without any shaded areas around them (no problem because this plant loves the heat!).
+- Propagating: Elephant ears are great for propagating from cuttings or seeds.
+They’ll grow best when planted where they’ll get plenty of light.
+Avoid shady areas (no problem because this plant loves the heat!).

 Pests & Other Things That Can Go Wrong